The Curriculum at Moorfield Primary School

 Pupils learn the following:

 We also use the Charanga programme to support us in teaching Music.
 The Charanga Musical School Scheme is an online teaching resource that allows our teachers, specialist or non-specialist, to teach music from Year 1 to Year 6.
-The Scheme supports all the requirements of the new National Curriculum and is based on: Listening and Appraising; Musical Activities - creating and exploring; and Singing and Performing.
+The Scheme supports all the requirements of the National Curriculum and is based on: Listening and Appraising; Musical Activities - creating and exploring; and Singing and Performing.
 We have a specialist Music teacher working with staff and children each Thursday, sharing their expertise and modelling effective lessons, enabling teachers to use these strategies and ideas in their own Music lessons.

 Each class is taught a variety of gymnastics, dance and games lessons throughout the school year.
 Pupils are encouraged to explore and encounter a wide range of challenging and creative activities in dance, gymnastics, games, outdoor and adventure.